The Best Total-Body Workout

 Jump Rope Circuit

-A traditional boxing round is three minutes of work with a one-minute break in between each round.
+A traditional boxing round is three minutes of work with a one-minute break between each round.
 Choose however many rounds you want to do on the rope first (a minimum) of three and attempt to keep jumping rope through the one-minute breaks.
 Alternate high knees, single-leg jumps, regular skipping, two-foot jumps, side-to-side jumps, crisscross, and double-under.
 Switch it up, get creative, and try not to stop.

 Total-Body Workout time: 12 minutes